November 18, 2025

 Read time visible on live site

-Not a ‘Shiny Toy’: How a Contractor Overhauled Scheduling without Chasing Tech Hype
+Not a ‘Shiny Toy’: Contractor Overhauls Scheduling Without Hype

 When Zachry Construction sought a new planning platform, they weren’t chasing trends—they were reinforcing a long-standing commitment to operational excellence.
 Their partnership with Planera reflects a strategic, field-first approach to project scheduling that empowers crews, standardizes practices, and accelerates decision-making across jobsites.